 Ongava Lodge: Our full report

-Perched on the top of a small kopje (rocky outcrop), overlooking the plains below, Ongava Lodge was the original 'luxury game lodge' near Etosha.
-It stands on the private Ongava Game Reserve, which borders the southern side of Etosha National Park near Andersson's Gate, south of Okaukuejo.
+Perched on the top of a small kopje, Ongava Lodge has stunning views of the plains below.Started in the early 1990s, this was the original "luxury game lodge" near Etosha, sitting on the private Ongava Game Reserve, which borders the southern side of Etosha National Park near the Andersson Gate, south of Okaukuejo.

-As the Ongava Reserve borders Etosha National Park, and it is a wildlife reserve of note in its own right.
-There's a fence between Etosha and Ongava, but smaller game can usually move between the two – and there are plenty of instances of larger game breaking through.
-Most native plains game occurs on the property including springbok, gemsbok, blue wildebeest, zebra, red hartebeest, giraffe, eland, Damara dik-dik, steenbok and klipspringer.
-Ongava has what's said to be the largest population of black-faced impala outside of Etosha, plus a healthy population of predators, including lion, leopard, hyena and black-backed jackal.
+With such close proximity to Etosha National Park, the 320km2 Ongava Reserve is noteworthy in its own right.
+There's a fence between the two, but smaller game can usually move between them – and there are plenty of instances of larger game breaking through.
+Most native plains game occurs on the property, including springbok, gemsbok, blue wildebeest, zebra, red hartebeest, giraffe, eland, Damara dik-dik, steenbok and klipspringer.
+Ongava also has what's said to be the largest population of black-faced impala outside of Etosha, plus a healthy population of predators, including lion, leopard, hyena and black-backed jackal.

 Food & drink

 - Usual board basis

 - We found the food at Ongava Lodge to be well presented, varied and tasty.
 Breakfast consists of a tempting buffet of freshly baked bread and muffins, fruit, cereals, platters of cold meats and cheeses, and a choice of juices or tea and coffee.
 A hot breakfast is freshly cooked for each guest.

 Lunch is set menu with a choice of a meat and a vegetarian dish.
 On our last visit in March 2017, we had bobtjie with yellow rice and spinach and tagliatelle with peas and pesto, both served with Greek salad and fresh bread.